-Learning methods include lectures, directed reading, workshops, student and staff-led seminars and project work.
+Learning methods include lectures, directed reading, workshops, discussion forums, student and staff-led seminars and project work.
 Teaching, learning and assessment draw on the different backgrounds, experience and knowledge of students, and encourages critical reflection.

-Teaching is organised on a module-credit basis, each module involving blended learning (face-to-face and online) equivalent to approximately 24 hours of staff contact as follows:
+Teaching is organised on a modular basis, each module involving approximately 24 hours of staff contact as follows: